kannanvijayan-zz/Thoughts/binjs_part1.md

 4. We have prototyped an implementation that shows incredible parse-time improvements.

-As we work towards a proper in-browser implementation, we'd like to share the reasoning and motivations behind the project requirements and the design choices we've made while hammering out the preliminary specification and building the first prototype.
+As we work towards a proper in-browser implementation, we'd like to share the reasoning and motivations behind the project requirements and the design choices we've made.

 ## The Problem

-David' opening newsletter post covers the problem in detail:
+David's opening newsletter post covers the problem in detail:
 [https://yoric.github.io/post/binary-ast-newsletter-1].

-... but in short: the web uses a lot of Javascript, and every part of downloading, parsing, compiling, optimizing and executing that Javascript is time-consuming, and substantial improvements to any of them will result in a much better Web experience for everybody.
+... but in short: the web uses a lot of Javascript, and every part of downloading, parsing, compiling, optimizing and executing that Javascript is time-consuming.
+While JS engines have made great progress in speeding up many of these areas, parse times have largely hit a wall.

-On a modern machine, browsers spend more than 500ms parsing the Facebook home page's JS, which loads 7MB of uncompressed JS.
+On a modern machine, browsers spend more than 500ms parsing the Facebook home page's 7MB of uncompressed JS.
 Other top sites like LinkedIn are comparable.
-This is a significant amount of user time spent parsing, and a lot of that time is simply a consequence of how the source format is organized.

-With that in mind, our goal was to design a source format that allows for fast parsing.
+With that in mind, our goal was to design a source format that allows for extremely fast parsing.

 First, we should understand why JS parsing is currently slow.
-The "What if we just made the parser faster?" section in David's article details a number of reasons, but there's a fundamental, unavoidable issue underneath all of them:
+The _"What if we just made the parser faster?"_ section in David's article details a number of reasons, but there's a fundamental, unavoidable issue underneath all of them:

 *Parsing is slow because the parser has to look at and process every byte